SmartMiniFactory/opti-sort/README.md

-# OptiSort: Monosilicon Optical Sorting Technology
+# OptiSort: Optical Sorting Cell

 Welcome to the **OptiSort** GitHub repository!
-This project focuses on developing an automatic optical sorting station specifically designed for sorting monosilicon fragments.
+This project focuses on developing an automatic optical sorting station designed for sorting of small and tiny objects, i.e. monosilicon fragments.
+It's a projcet developed at the Smart Mini Factory lab of the Free University of Bozen/Bolzano (Italy).

 ## Project Overview

 **OptiSort** aims to revolutionize the sorting process for monosilicon by leveraging advanced optical technologies.
-This system is designed to automatically identify and sort monosilicon based on specific criteria such as size, shape and morhpology.
+This system is designed to automatically identify and sort momnosilicon fragments based on specific criteria such as size, shape and morhpology.
 The goal is to enhance efficiency, reduce waste, and improve the overall quality of sorted monosilicon fragments.

 ## Features